-Mental abuse is much more painful than physical abuse because you are consumed by your own thoughts.
+Mental abuse is so painful because you are consumed by your own thoughts

 I know that it took me a long time to call what happened to me abuse.
 It was how my family worked, it was my normal.
 It was not normal though.
 It was painful and destructive.
 It was in fact abuse.

 50 Shades of Domestic Abuse

 Since the release of the cinematic version of 50 Shades of Grey the internet seems to be flooded with reviews and discussions on whether this is, in fact, a story of domestic abuse.
 What the discussion has really brought to life for me, is that so many people have no idea what abuse is, where it starts and how often people are confronted with it.

 “Everyone wants to focus on the spanking, because that’s the sensational part — that’s the part that everyone is going home and masturbating to anyways […] People aren’t masturbating to the part where they’re fighting and he’s stalking her at work.”
 Christian’s self-admitted inability to leave Ana alone shouldn’t be romanticized, nor should his controlling, domineering behavior be conflated with sexual dominance.
 (From: ‘Fifty Shades Of Grey’ Isn’t A Movie About BDSM, And That’s A Problem‘ in The Huffington Post)